char990/gc20/docs/WebSocketProtocol.md

 }
 ```

-The "file" is saved to "goblin_temp/goblin.tar.gz".
-Then go into "goblin_temp" and unpack it "tar -xf goblin.tar.gz".
+The "file" is saved to "goblin_temp/goblin.tar".
+Then go into "goblin_temp" and unpack it "tar -xf goblin.tar".
 If all files are good, exit. "goblind" will check and load new firmware.